sweattep/ancient_quotes/README.md

 >So He will repay according to their deeds: fury to His enemies, retribution to His foes, and recompense to the islands.

 >You will run from a lion, only to meet a bear.
 You will escape to your house, rest your hand on the wall, and be bitten by a snake.

+>For I tell you, unless your righteousness is far greater than that of the teachers and separated ones, you will certainly not enter the Kingdom of Heaven!